-The center's methods of discipline shall apply to all persons on the premises and shall be restricted as follows:
+The center's methods of discipline shall apply to all persons on the premises, in addition to the restrictions outline in rule 3301-35-15 of the Administrative Code, the following apply:

-- There shall be no cruel, harsh, corporal punishment or any unusual punishments such as, but not limited to punching, pinching, shaking, spanking or biting. - 2.
-No discipline shall be delegated to any other child. - No physical restraints shall be used to confine a child by any means other than holding a child for a short period of time, such as in a protective hug, so the child may regain control. - 4.
+- 1. There shall be no cruel, harsh, corporal punishment or any unusual punishments such as, but not limited to punching, pinching, shaking, spanking or biting. - 2.
+No discipline shall be delegated to any other child. - 3.
+No physical restraints shall be used to confine a child by any means other than holding a child for a short period of time so the child may regain control. - 4.
 No child shall be placed in a locked room or confined in an enclosed area such as a closet, a box, or a similar cubicle. - 5.
-No child shall be subjected to profane language, threats, or derogatory remarks about the child or the child's family or other verbal abuse. - 6.
-Discipline shall not be imposed on a child for failure to eat, failure to sleep or for toileting accidents. - 7.
+No child shall be subjected to profane language, threats, or derogatory remarks about the child or the child's family or other verbal abuse.

+- 6. Discipline shall not be imposed on a child for failure to eat, failure to sleep or for toileting accidents. - 7.
 Techniques of discipline shall not humiliate shame or frighten a child. - 8.
-Discipline shall not include withholding food, rest, or toilet use. - Separation, when used as discipline, shall be brief and appropriate to the child's age and developmental ability and the child shall be within sight and hearing of a preschool staff member in a safe, lighted and well-ventilated space. - 10.
-The center shall not abuse or neglect children and shall protect children from abuse and neglect while in attendance in the preschool program.
+Discipline shall not include withholding food, rest, or toilet use. - 9.
+Separation, when used as discipline, shall be brief and appropriate to the child's age and developmental ability and the child shall be within sight and hearing of a preschool staff member in a safe, lighted and well-ventilated space. - 10.
+The center shall not abuse or neglect children and shall protect children from abuse and neglect while in attendance in the preschool program. - 11.
+A staff member who suspects that a child has been abused or neglected is to immediately notify the public children services agency and a serious incident report is to be completed and submitted to the department in accordance with section 2151.421 of the Revised Code.

 Parents of a child enrolled in the center and all staff members will be notified of the preschool's written discipline policy.
+The center is to communicate and consult with the parent prior to implementing a specific behavior management plan.
+This plan will be consistent with this rule and in writing and signed by the parent.